 - Two physical buttons on the top

 The Echo Auto is a slim slice of tech, the top featuring two familiar buttons - action and mute - while eight ominous holes in the top remind you that this thing is littered with microphones.
-It has to listen as best as possible, so that's only logical.

 Cables for both those connections come in the box, as well as a vent mount.
-The latter has rubber arms that push through into many types of vent with a magnetic pad on the top to hold your Echo Auto flat.
+This has rubber arms that push through into many types of vent with a magnetic pad on the top to hold your Echo Auto flat.
 Amazon suggests using it flat so that you can see the LED response and the mics have the best chance of picking up your voice when in your car.
 You can also push the cables into the grips to tidy them up a bit.

 If that's not going to work as a mounting option there's a number of third-party accessories for mounting the Echo Auto, but this is a device that really needs to be visible and accessible to work its magic.
-We suspect that some would rather hide the cables, but note that the supplied cables aren't very long - they are designed for dashboard mounting, rather than routing through your headlining.
+We suspect that some would rather hide the cables, but note that the supplied cables aren't very long, they are designed for dashboard mounting, rather than routing through your headlining.

 Ultimately, the mount isn't the most flexible and some will find that it won't work on their vents or they simply think that it's a little too messy once installed - but you don't have to use it and there are other routes to getting it mounted in your car.